Wusakko/XRCube/README.md

 This is Unity base project for XR development.
 Not rocket science at the moment, but you should check "OtherMaterials/Documentation"-folder for the future (system description pics etc.)

 ## Current state
-It is currently possible to build for PC both SteamVR and Oculus SDK.
+It is currently possible to build for PC via OpenXR (that supports SteamVR and Oculus SDK).
 I tested with Oculus Quest via Oculus link.
 Quest standalone (apk) is not supported at the moment.
+It is also supported to build for android devices that uses ARCore via ARfoundation.

 ## Setup
 Here is fast instructions: